UK helps employers with slow phase-in of job shield costs

 Under the plan, workers are receiving 80% of their wages up to 2,500 pounds a month.

-Some employers had warned that they would not be able to pay 20% of the wage costs of their furloughed staff as soon as August - as reported by media before Friday's announcement - raising the risk of a fresh surge in job losses.
+Some employers had warned they would not be able to pay 20% of the wage costs of their furloughed staff from August - as reported by media before Friday's announcement - raising the risk of a fresh surge in job losses.

-Sunak said that hardship lay ahead for many but the scheme was too expensive to continue indefinitely.
+The Resolution Foundation, a think tank, said even the limited contributions required from August were likely to lead to significant layoffs in the hospitality sector, in which an estimated 2 million employees are now furloughed.

-Britain's borrowing in April alone of over 60 billion pounds was equivalent to almost all of the previous financial year and looks set to hit 300 billion pounds this year, a towering 15% of gross domestic product.
+Sunak said hardship lay ahead for many but the scheme was too expensive to continue indefinitely.

-About 2.3 million claims totalling 6.8 billion pounds have been made under the income support scheme for self-employed people.
+Britain's borrowing in April alone of over 60 billion pounds was equivalent to almost all of the previous financial year.
+It looks set to hit a towering 15% of gross domestic product this year.

-That had been due to close on Sunday but Sunak said it would be extended and a second, slightly smaller final grant would be available from August.
+About 2.3 million claims totalling 6.8 billion pounds have been made under the income support scheme for self-employed people which was extended with a second, slightly smaller final grant available from August.

-(Additional reporting by Andy Bruce, William James and Kate Holton; Writing by William Schomberg; Editing by Hugh Lawson, Frances Kerry and Philippa Fletcher)
+(Additional reporting by Andy Bruce, William James and Kate Holton; Writing by William Schomberg; Editing by Hugh Lawson, Frances Kerry, Philippa Fletcher and Daniel Wallis)